VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -retentionTimezoneOffset duration
      The offset for performing indexdb rotation.
 If set to 0, then the indexdb rotation is performed at 4am UTC time per each -retentionPeriod.
 If set to 2h, then the indexdb rotation is performed at 4am EET time (the timezone with +2h offset)
   -rpc.disableCompression
      Whether to disable compression of the data sent from vmstorage to vmselect.
-This reduces CPU usage at the cost of higher network bandwidth usage
+This reduces CPU usage at the cost of higher network bandwidth usage (default true)
   -search.maxConcurrentRequests int
      The maximum number of concurrent vmselect requests the vmstorage can process at -vmselectAddr.
 It shouldn't be high, since a single request usually saturates a CPU core, and many concurrently executed requests may require high amounts of memory.
 See also -search.maxQueueDuration (default 32)
   -search.maxQueueDuration duration